skrysmanski/devlog/content/articles/dotnet/serializers-comparison.md

 | Calls parameterless constructor (`[DataContract]`)                | -    | no   | no    | -       | no    | yes       |

 **Notes on features:**
-* For how serializers can deserialize an object without calling the constructor, see [[http://stackoverflow.com/a/1076735/614177|this Stack Overflow answer]].
+* For how serializers can deserialize an object without calling the constructor, see [this Stack Overflow answer](http://stackoverflow.com/a/1076735/614177).

 == Fields and Properties ==